 “When an old man dies, a library burns to the ground."

 I love people's stories, and I can listen to someone reminisce, if not for hours, then at least for the duration of a shared meal.
 Some stories take a while to tell, like a friend's story about the time in the 60s when he was sure his tennis partner was Abby Hoffman, living under a pseudonym in Montreal.
-Others are short, but funny, like a story told by another friend about getting on a bus to go to his first protest when he was eighteen and seeing his mother at the back handing out salami sandwiches.
+Others are short, but funny, like another tale told by friend about getting on a bus to go to his first protest when he was eighteen and seeing his mother at the back handing out salami sandwiches.
 I finally understood he came by his left-wing anti-establishment views honestly.

 My dad shared his stories over many successive conversations during the last three years of his life.
 His stories were the kind that took a while to tell.
 My own storytelling started then when I wanted to share my dad’s stories.